T-J-Summer/SE-Summative-1/README.md

 - [x] Continued adherence to Test-Driven-Decision making
 - Finally, throughout every stage of this project I bound myself to the automated Jest tests on GitHub Workflows, this helped to ensure that every push of new code did not affect the operation of the app and its more intricate elements like the converter.
 Supporting this, I split the essential Java Script code out from the HTML, so if there were any cosmetic errors in the HTML script the chances of accidental damage to the Java Script had been mitigated.

-By acheving all three of these points I feel the project was a sucsess and follows the needs of any MVP.
+By achieving all three of these points I feel the project was a success and follows the needs of any MVP.

 +🥇 What I am proud of
 -
-I am proud of the acessability of my app and it passing with 100% when put into Googles Page Speed checker.
-Accesabilty was something i wanted to prioritise when producing this app, so by using colours that are easy for all user to read and alternate text for thoes who are visualy impaired, I am proud that my app is acessable to all.
+I am proud of the accessibility of my app and it passing with 100% when put into Googles Page Speed checker.
+Accessibility was something i wanted to prioritise when producing this app, so by using colours that are easy for all user to read and alternate text for those who are visually impaired, I am proud that my app is accessible to all.

 I am also proud of my knowledge advancement in HTML & JavaScript during this project, as I have never used either language in this detail before so I am proud that I was able to not only code a working app, but also create an app that can assist a large number of people.